Getting Started #3: Getting Acquainted with Fusebox

 The Fusebox Full Player is pictured below.
 We call it the "full" player because it allows you to showcase and play your full podcast episode library.
 If you’re on a page where you want your listeners to explore all your podcast episodes, use the library player.

 You'll also notice a button ("Join Our Email List") just under the title of the episode in the full player.
 That's our Email Capture feature, where you can inspire your listeners to sign up for your email list directly from the player!
 Learn more about Email Capture.
-The email capture feature can be used on all three players.
+The email capture feature can be used on all three players; it's a Pro feature.

 Adding the full player to your website gives your listeners an option to listen directly from your website, and listen to more than one episode from the same player!
 The full is great for your website’s home page or for your main podcast page (not episode pages necessarily).